-At St Joseph's Primary School, if any member of our school community has concerns for a child's safety they need to discuss, they can notify the school Principal or the Deputy Principal.
+At St Joseph's Catholic Primary School, if any member of our school community has concerns for a child's safety they need to discuss, they can notify the school Principal, the Deputy Principal or the designated Child Safety and Wellbeing Leader.

-If the Principal or Child Safety Officer is not available, then it should be discussed with a member of the school leadership team.
+If the Principal or Child Safety and Wellbeing Officer is not available, then it should be discussed with a member of the school leadership team.
 Alternatively, any member of the school community may report directly to the responsible authority.

-The staff member, supported by the Principal or designated Child Safety Officer will follow the step-by-step guide to making a report as outlined in the Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse.
+The staff member, supported by the Principal or designated Child Safety and Wellbeing Officer will follow the step-by-step guide to making a report as outlined in the Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse.